Distributed Learning with Dependent Samples: DKRR for Strong Mixing Sequences

-Strong mixing condition describes the relation between past random variables $z_{1:k}$ and future random variables $z_{k+j:\infty}$ and therefore poses strict restriction on the order of samples.
-This brings additional difficulty to design distributed learning algorithms, since a suitable order of data subsets is required.
-Let $D_k=\{z_i\}_{i=1}^{|D_k|}=\{(x_{i,k},y_{i,k})\}_{i=1}^{|D_k|}$ be the $j$-th data subset stored on the $j$-th local machine, where $|D_j|$ denotes the cardinality of $D_j$.
-Assume $D_j\cap D_k=\varnothing$ for $j\neq k$.
-Our aim is to design distributed learning algorithms to tackle these distributively stored and dependent data.
-We are interested in two popular scenarios.
+Let $D_k=\{z_i\}_{i=1}^{|D_k|}=\{(x_{i,k},y_{i,k})\}_{i=1}^{|D_k|}$ be a realization of some stochastic process $(x_t,y_t)$, where $|D_k|$ denotes the cardinality of $D_k$.
+Assume that $D_k$ is stored on the $k$-th data subset and $D_k\cap D_{k'}=\varnothing$ for $k\neq k'$.
+Strong mixing condition describes the relation between past random variables and future random variables and therefore poses strict restrictions on the order of samples, which brings additional difficulty to design distributed learning algorithms.
+In the following, we introduce two popular stages in which distributed learning for strong mixing sequences is highly desired.